Luisito Vigoreaux: Role as a media producer

 It wasn't until 1984 that Vigoreaux stepped into the public light when he co-hosted a daily game show with his brother Roberto called Parejo, Doble y Triple (Square, Double and Triple), at WAPA-TV.
 Vigoreaux's appearance on this show dramatically increased his popularity within Puerto Rico.

 In 1986, both Luisito and his brother Roberto appeared in a Burger King commercial for the Puerto Rican market, where they acted and sang.

 Vigoreaux went on to host other shows such as Sabado en Grande (Big Saturday, also with Roberto), El Show del Mediodía (The Midday Show) and De Magazin, one of several successful media partnerships with talent agent and former beauty queen Desiree Lowry.
-He has since hosted, co-hosted and/or produced several other shows since then, both on television and radio.
-His most controversial show has been Sunshine's Café, a comedy show starring Sunshine Logroño that aired in the mid-1980s.
+He has since hosted, co-hosted and/or produced several other shows, both on television and radio.
+His most controversial show has been Sunshine's Café, a comedy show starring Sunshine Logroño that aired in the mid-to late 1980s.

 Vigoreaux co-hosted a TV show named Ruben & Co. along with Millie Cangiano.